Thu 21 Oct 21

 The first KTP with the company supported them in building a new platform, Cielo, which manifests the very latest ideas and techniques around Machine Learning and is helping them move towards a software-as-a-service business model.

 Profusion has launched a new Data Academy which is being co-delivered with The University of Essex.
 Aimed at 16–24-year-olds from diverse backgrounds, is addressing the UK’s skills gap in data literacy.
-As well as the academy the university’s work with Profusion has led to the development of new teaching material for data science courses delivered by the Department of Mathematical Sciences, providing better routes into data science careers and employability outcomes for students.
+As well as the academy the university’s work with Profusion has led to the development of new teaching material for data science courses delivered by the Department of Mathematics, Statistics and Actuarial Science, providing better routes into data science careers and employability outcomes for students.

 We are the leading university in the East of England and London for Knowledge Transfer Partnerships (KTPs), the flagship Innovate UK programme.
 If you're looking to develop a new product or improve a process, KTPs at the University of Essex can give your business a competitive advantage.
 For any business that is thinking of working with Essex, the Business Engagement team would encourage you to use this time to make contact so that they can help you explore any new ideas.
 See our business web pages for more information and ways we could help you innovate.